2 Data Manipulation

 2.7 Save the data

-If you decide that you already prepared the dataset in the form it should be used later, you probably need to save it and export e.g. as csv.
-Remember, that we were mostly trying how it would look like with the %>%, so you have to either assign the dataset to a new name, or add the write command at the end of the pipeline.
-See also chapter1.
+If you decide that you have already prepared the dataset in the form it should be used later, you probably need to save it and export, e.g. as a csv.
+Remember that we were primarily trying to see what it would look like with the %>%, so you must either assign the dataset to a new name or add the write command at the end of the pipeline.
+See also Chapter 1.

-Here we will play a bit with tidyverse package readr.
+Here we will play a bit with the tidyverse package readr.

 write_csv(data, "exercisesIA/forest_selected1.csv")